leomotors/Mini-Vector-Calculator/README.md

   Compile the source code and done!

   To use import/export function, VectorSave Folder must be in the same directory.

+## Sample Vector Data

+  I've already put some sample vector data you can play with!

+  These are generated using ```numpy```.

+  Note: Use Import Vector Function to import them, but please avoid using them in TH,JP Version as it is unstable.

 ## Compatibility